davedub/gulp4learner/README.md

 ## Overview

-I recently forked a [boilerplate web app project](https://github.com/jh3y/gulp-boilerplate) that uses Gulp 4 and quickly noticed that Gulp 4 looks a lot different than the prior version.
-Gulp 4 is now [the default version of Gulp](https://medium.com/gulpjs/version-4-now-default-92c6cd4beb45) and there is of course [API documentation](https://gulpjs.org/API.html) and a ["quick start" tutorial](https://gulpjs.com/docs/en/getting-started/quick-start) but if you are used to Gulp 3, neither of these resources will give you a hands-on approach to reconfiguring your own understanding of this streaming build system for NodeJS projects.
+I recently forked a [boilerplate web app project](https://github.com/jh3y/gulp-boilerplate) that uses Gulp 4 and quickly noticed that Gulp 4 looks somewhat different than the prior version.
+Gulp 4 is now [the default version](https://medium.com/gulpjs/version-4-now-default-92c6cd4beb45) and there is of course [API documentation](https://gulpjs.org/API.html) and a ["quick start" tutorial](https://gulpjs.com/docs/en/getting-started/quick-start) but if you are used to Gulp 3, neither of these resources will give you a hands-on approach to reconfiguring your own understanding of this streaming build system for NodeJS projects.
 There is also a [recent blog post](https://www.webstoemp.com/blog/switching-to-gulp4/) and [one from 2016]((https://www.joezimjs.com/javascript/complete-guide-upgrading-gulp-4/)) about Gulp 4 but they don't seem structured in a way that reflects the questions you may have trying to parse the difference.
 So this project seeks to come up with something that does, through a series of branches.

 ## Project branches